igorskyflyer/igorskyflyer/SUPPORT.md

 Need to reach me directly or share your feedback?

-- Head to [my profile](https://github.com/igorskyflyer#--%EF%B8%8F-lets-connect-) and check out the `Let's connect` section
+- Head to [my profile](https://github.com/igorskyflyer#--%EF%B8%8F-lets-connect-) and check out the `Let's Connect` section.
-- Use this repository's discussion and/or issues
+- Use this repository's discussion and/or issues.

 ---